 The potential for UV-C sterilization to supplement other disinfectants in removing SARS-CoV-2 is promising.
 In the wake of supply shortages, where standard methods of cleaning are temporarily inaccessible, UVC light can clean any surface the light touches.

 Terra Universal’s air filtration systems can house a remotely-accessed UV-C Sterilizing Module.
-The UV light helps clean the inside of the filter face to further protect against bacteria, viruses, and mold.
+The UV light helps clean the inside of the filter face to protect against bacteria, viruses, and mold.

 Terra stocks medical grade HEPA filter fan units in a wide variety of sizes and configurations.
 These medical grade air filtration systems can be fixed in the ceiling for positive pressure recirculation, or in a reverse flow configuration to create a negative pressure environment such as an isolation room.
 A portable isolation room filtration system can easily roll between rooms in hospitals, clinics, and other confined areas.
 This mobile hospital air purification system is suitable for both recirculation and negative pressure, so it can quickly convert any room to a negative pressure isolation room.